kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 ## Takedown

-If you chose to install the Nginx ingress controller, you need to delete it first to release the load balancer, as follows:
+If you choose to install the Nginx ingress controller, you need to delete it first to release the load balancer, as follows:

 ```sh
 helm delete ingress-nginx -n kube-system --kubeconfig kubeconfig.yaml
 ```

-Then you can proceed to taking down the rest of the cluster with:
+Then you can proceed to take down the rest of the cluster with:

 ```sh
 kubectl delete -f https://raw.githubusercontent.com/mysticaltech/kube-hetzner/master/manifests/hcloud-ccm-net.yaml --kubeconfig kubeconfig.yaml